moiv3/WeHelpApplication202402/README.md

-This is Brian's Application for the WeHelp bootcap program in TW.
+This is Brian's Application for the WeHelp bootcamp program in TW.
 I'm still learning the basics of website programming (2024 style:)).
 I do have some experience in programming and scripting for work-related stuff...
 But developing something entirely new is a brand new thing for me.